 What are the Steps of the Manual Invoice Approval Workflow?

 The number of steps and employees involved in the manual invoice approval process depends on your company’s size and how advanced your accounting tools are.
-Are you recording invoices by hand in a journal, or entering the details manually into an Excel spreadsheet or bookkeeping software?
+Are you recording invoices by hand in a journal or entering the details manually into an Excel spreadsheet or bookkeeping software?
 Both approaches are considered manual but differ in how much time they require to complete the invoice cycle.

 A general manual invoice approval workflow consists of the following steps:

 - Receiving invoices – The process begins when an invoice is received via email or postal mail.
-Paper invoices are organized and filed, while emails are printed if necessary for consistency.
+Paper invoices are organized and filed, while emails are printed, if necessary, for consistency.
 All invoices are logged manually in a journal, spreadsheet, or accounting system for tracking.

 - Verification of invoice details – Invoice details, such as vendor name, invoice number, date, and amount, are manually reviewed for completeness and accuracy.
 The details are recorded in the system or log to ensure they match the invoice document.